 You should do what works best for you.
 Being in the centre of an online shit storm is horrible.
 I’ve been there.
 For most of us life is too short.

-The fact that any amount of an energy is being spent on this is so ridiculous.
+The fact that any amount of energy is being spent on this is so ridiculous.
 The fact that readers are nervous about sharing their honest opinions about books is also ridiculous.

 You publish books, you get bad reviews.
 If you don’t want bad reviews don’t write books.